-Private rights-of-way are not maintained by city, county, state or federal government.
+Private ROWs can serve an unlimited number of property owners but are not maintained by city, county, state or federal government.
 They were previously identified as joint permanent easement (JPE) by the Knoxville-Knox County subdivision Regulations.

-If a name is not required, property owners have the option to name a private right-of-way during the platting process.
-This may eliminate the need for future address changes if a large property is subdivided in the future.
+• This may eliminate the need for future address changes if a large property is subdivided in the future

 Example 1